msillano/tuyaDEAMON-applications/daemon.visUI.widget/README.md

 - You need to update the TuyaDAEMON URL in the main file (`visUI.html` line 16).
 Typically it is local, but this is not necessarily the case: remote monitoring is also possible, especially if used as a standalone APP and not as a widget.
 - The `modules` array contains names 'user defined' in the `global.alldevices`: you must update the array to match your names.
 If new TuyaDAEMON extension modules are created in the future, these must be added (`visUI.html` line 28).
-- The basic data polling time is set to 4s by default.
-The polling frequency depends on the number of devices.
-Example 10 devices = 40 seconds (`visUI.html` line 23)

 ### Options